Updated on 17 January 2018. This page will be edited as the recovery process continues.

 The largest all-inclusive resort in the country, Beaches Turks and Caicos, has re-opened.
 The exclusive Amanyara Resort is scheduled to open shortly.
 Club Med Toukoise is expected to open at the end of January, 2018.

 The famous beaches, reefs and water of the Turks and Caicos are open and safe for use.
-Ocean water visibility is still a little turbid, yet is returning to normal.
-Generally, beach erosion hasn’t been extensive.
-Small amounts of seaweed has been deposited on some coasts, yet is being cleaned from the popular beaches.
+Generally, beach erosion was not extensive.

 The cruise ship and diving destination of Grand Turk was heavily impacted by the hurricanes, with extensive damage across the island.
 90 percent of the electrical utilities were affected.